AnikethDandu/PythonPathfinder/README.md

-# PythonPathfinder
+# A Star Pathfinder
-Python Pathfinder is a Python program that finds paths on a 25x25 grid.
+A star Pathfinder is a Python program that finds paths on a 25x25 grid.
 The user has the ability to change the start and end positions and create obstacles for the program to navigate around.
 The program currently uses the A* algorithm to find a path.

 ## Controls
 * Left-click - place obstacle